Pay your bill online

 Did you know?
 Just because you set up an account, you're not locked into paying online.
 You can still pay using other methods whenever you want.
-You'll also continue to receive a paper bill (unless you don't want one and sign up for paperless billing).

 Both My Account and Quick Bill Pay are mobile friendly so you can use your smartphone or other device to submit your payment.